Henry Cow Box

 Henry Cow Box is a seven-CD limited edition box set by English avant-rock group Henry Cow.
 It was released in December 2006 by Recommended Records and comprises the six original albums Henry Cow released between 1973 and 1979, including those recorded with Slapp Happy.
 A bonus 3" CD-single was given to advance subscribers of the box set which contains previously unreleased material taken from live performances in Europe by the Orckestra, a merger of Henry Cow, the Mike Westbrook Brass Band and folk singer Frankie Armstrong in 1977.
 The two bonus CD Orckestra tracks were later reissued on the 2019 Henry Cow Box Redux: The Complete Henry Cow bonus CD, Ex Box – Collected Fragments 1971–1978.

 The CDs featured here are the 1998 to 2006 reissues by Recommended Records and contain the original LP mixes.
-(Remixed versions of Legend, Unrest and In Praise of Learning were issued in 1991 by East Side Digital Records.)
+(Remixed versions of Legend and In Praise of Learning were issued in 1991 by East Side Digital Records.)
 Concerts and Western Culture include the bonus tracks present on their respective CD reissues.
 The box set's album covers are CD-sized cardboard replicas of the original LP covers.